DarkRiftNetworking/DarkRift.Documentation/advanced/plugin_system/internal_plugins/bad_word_filter.md

 # Bad Word Filter
-The `BadWordFilter` (accessed through `IBadWordFilter`) in the `%DarkRift.Server.Plugins.Chat` namespace provides a chat filtering utility in DR Pro.
+The `BadWordFilter` (accessed through `IBadWordFilter`) in the `%DarkRift.Server.Plugins.Chat` namespace provides a chat filtering utility.

 ## Settings
 The following settings are exposed to configuration: